 The success of the SBT monitoring program was only possible due to the dedicated efforts of all in the scientist team at Research Institute for Tuna Fisheries (Bali), and in particular that of Mr Kiroan Siregar and Mr Rusjas Mashar and other staff involved in measuring SBT and collecting otoliths in Indonesia.
 We also thank Mr Enjah Rahmat (RIMF) for earlier years of data entry into the SBT biological database and to Mr Budi Iskandar Prisantoso (RCFMC) and Ms Retno Andamari (Gondol Mariculture Research Institute) in their former roles as database manager and monitoring program manager respectively.
 The cooperation of the longline tuna industry (coordinated through Asosiasi Tuna Longline Indonesia), and the individual processing companies in providing access and facilities to carry out the sampling is much appreciated.
 We also acknowledge the support of all other agencies within Ministry of Marine Affairs and Fisheries (Indonesia) for the research activities.
-This work was funded by the Australian Fisheries Management Authority and CSIRO's Oceans and Atmosphere Flagship.
+This work was funded by the Commission for the Conservation of Southern Bluefin Tuna, the Australian Fisheries Management Authority and CSIRO's Oceans and Atmosphere Flagship.